Gallery

 Foundation

-Our building rests on 28pcs 2m-deep concrete foundations, which are connected by rebar reinforced concrete beams.
+Our building rests on 28pcs 2 meters deep concrete foundations, which are connected by rebar reinforced concrete beams.

 The geotechnical engineering report and all the the structural plans will be shared on request.